hmrc/pillar2-service-guide/source/documentation/obligations-submissions.hmtl.md

   --header 'content-type: application/json'
 ```

 The response will return obligations for all accounting periods that fall within the requested date range.
-This example shows one fulfilled *Pillar2TaxReturn* obligation for the accounting period specified in the request.
+This example shows one fulfilled "Pillar2TaxReturn" *obligationType* for the accounting period specified in the request.

 ```json
 {